How serious is quinsy?

 Is peritonsillar abscess an emergency?

-Quinsy is not inherently a life threatening condition, however it can be if symptoms are allowed to get worse without treatment.
-For example, swelling in the throat and mouth can be uncomfortable, but if the area becomes more swollen, it may block off all or part of the throat.
+Quinsy is not always a life threatening condition, however it can be if symptoms are allowed to get worse without treatment.
+For example, swelling in the throat and mouth can be uncomfortable to begin with, but if the area becomes more swollen, it may block off all or part of the throat.
 This can make it very difficult to breathe, and this of course is an emergency.

 The fact that peritonsillar abscesses aren’t immediately life threatening doesn’t mean you should just ignore them and hope they go away.
 While it would be excessive to call an ambulance for a quinsy with no complications, you should still get it looked at by a doctor as soon as possible to reduce the risk of complications developing.